shockeyt/Whack-a-Mole/README.md

 Changed the mole picture to an 8-bit mole.
 Alex helped me remove the background layer to make it a transparent png.

+Reversed 8 bit hammer to face left.
+Makes the cursor more accurate when hitting moles.

+Uploaded game to github pages.